-2. Bay Crossing — With its coastal location east of Route 1, Bay Crossing sits within easy distance of the resort towns of Lewes and Rehoboth Beach.
-This small community offers its residents many activities including special interest clubs, classes and scheduled social events.
-The 250 residences at Bay Crossing consist of both duplexes and single-family homes.
+With its coastal location east of Route 1, Bay Crossing sits within easy distance of the resort towns of Lewes and Rehoboth Beach.
+This small, close-knit community offers its residents many activities including special interest clubs, classes, and scheduled social events.
+The 256 residences at Bay Crossing consist of both duplexes and single-family homes.

-3. Nassau Grove — Built by K. Hovnanian, this lovely age-targeted community is designed with active adults in mind, but it does not have an age restriction.
-The single-family homes throughout Nassau Grove have condo-type ownerships which make them ideal for low-maintenance living.
+Built from 2006 to 2013 by K. Hovnanian, the active lifestyle community of Nassau Grove was designed with active adults in mind, but without an age restriction.
+The 244 single-family homes throughout Nassau Grove have condo-type ownerships which make them ideal for low-maintenance living.
 This frees residents to keep up with the many social activities offered at the community clubhouse.

-4. Spring Arbor — Spring Arbor’s charming small town setting will appeal to many active adults who choose to live in historic Middletown.
-Though the community is small, the 8,000 square foot clubhouse offers many of the amenities found in a larger active adult community.
+Spring Arbor’s charming small-town setting appeals to many active adults who want to live in historic Middletown.
+Though the community is small, the 8,000-square-foot clubhouse offers many of the amenities found in a larger active adult community.
 Upon completion, Spring Arbor will contain 317 residences which include both attached carriage homes and detached single-family homes.

 5. Noble's Pond - Dover